grzs/uniq/README.md

 # Goal #

-This project maintains several implementations of the unix uniq utility, and beside the testing against the original, it also measures the running time of each with different input sets. (yet to come...)
+This project maintains several implementations of the unix uniq utility, and beside the testing against the original, it also measures the running time of each with different input sets.

 # Disclaimer #